zkemail/zk-regex/README.md

 ### Theory

 To understand the theory behind the regex circuit compiler, please checkout [this blog post](https://katat.me/blog/ZK+Regex) (edits in progress).
 You can also look at the original regex description and how it ties into the original zk email work at the [original zk-email blog post regex overview](https://blog.aayushg.com/posts/zkemail#regex-deterministic-finite-automata-in-zk).

+Note that there are certain characters that are not supported, such as lookaheads and lookbehinds.

 ## How to use